Relative Ding Stability and an Obstruction to the Existence of Mabuchi Solitons: Mabuchi solitons and relative D-semistability

-\begin{proof} The first statement follows by Theorem \ref{thm: limit slope} and \ref{thm: lim to DH them}.
-The second one follows by main result in \cite{Berman}. \end{proof} \begin{defn} (1) Let $G\subset\textrm{Aut}^{0}(M)$ be a reductive subgroup which is the complexification of compact subgroup $K$.
+\end{proposition} \begin{proof} The first identity follows from Theorem \ref{thm: limit slope} and Theorem \ref{thm: lim to DH them}.
+Then by the formula of limit slope of $L(u_{t})$ due to Berman \cite{Berman}, the second identity follows. \end{proof} \begin{definition}[relative D-semistability] Let $M$ be a Fano manifold.
+Let $K\subset\textrm{Aut}^{0}(M)$ be a compact subgroup with complexification $G=K^{\mathbb{C}}\subset\textrm{Aut}^{0}(M)$.
 Assume $K^{m}\supset K$ is a maximal compact subgroup such that $Z\coloneqq Z_{K^{m}}$ belongs to $\textrm{Lie}(K)$.
-Let $(\mathcal{X},\mathcal{L})$ be a $G$-equivariant ample test-configuration for $(M,-K_{M})$, the \textit{relative Berman-Ding invariant} is defined as
+In this paper, we take $G$ to be a torus.